state-less/react-server-docs-md/src/examples/lifecycle.md

 If you change a state on the server using the `setValue` function, the component will be rerendered in the context of the client.

+The component will automatically notify the subscribed client about the change where it updates the component.

 This makes components rendered by the frontend reactive and you don't need to bother refetching or polling the state yourself.

 *backend/src/components/Examples.tsx*
 ```tsx